-Aside from sharing academic interests and being involved in research and education, the HSE team enjoys a vibrant community life.
-Different clubs, cultural events, outdoor activities and other projects enrich the extra-curricular time of the faculty, students, staff and university guests.
+In addition to sharing academic interests and being involved in research and academic activities, the HSE team enjoys a vibrant community life.
+Different clubs, cultural events, outdoor activities and other projects enrich the extra-curricular time of our faculty, students, staff and guests.

-HSE’s community events are usually open to all the members of the University and often to the general public as well, though some may require registration prior to the event.
-There are a number of activities, such as festivals, concerts, sports and travel which can be enjoyed regardless of your language proficiency in Russian.
-Some projects and clubs require a better understanding of the language, and can provide a good platform for socializing and networking, exchanging information with colleagues and improving your Russian.
-Naturally, some community events at HSE require fluent knowledge of Russian in order to participate in them fully.
-This guide will provide an overview of community life activities at HSE according to the level of Russian language proficiency needed for participation and the type of activities.
+HSE’s community events are usually open to all those involved with the University and often to the general public as well, though some may require prior registration.
+There are a number of activities, such as festivals, concerts, sports and trips, which can be enjoyed regardless of your proficiency in Russian.
+Some projects and clubs require a better understanding of the language, and can provide a good platform for socializing and networking, exchanging information with colleagues and improving your Russian skills.
+Naturally, some community events at HSE require fluent knowledge of Russian in order to participate fully.
+This guide provides an overview of community activities at HSE according to one’s Russian language proficiency needed for participation and the type of activities.

-Events are announced on the HSE website, by mailout and on our bulletin boards.
+Such events are regularly announced on HSE’s website, by mailout, or on our bulletin boards.

 HSE Traditions and Annual Celebrations

 HSE has its own traditions and annual events, which allow everyone to enjoy the University’s atmosphere and spirit, despite the fact they are held predominantly in Russian.